-Currently the state is pursuing tributary-scale oyster restoration in conjunction with our partners from NOAA, USACE, and the Oyster Recovery Partnership.
+Currently the State is pursuing tributary-scale oyster restoration in conjunction with our partners from NOAA, USACE, and the Oyster Recovery Partnership.
 Representatives from these entities prioritize tributaries for restoration based on water quality suitable for oyster survivorship and growth, bottom capable of supporting substrate, historic oyster bar location, and frequency and intensity of spat set.
 Once a tributary is selected for restoration, sites within the tributary are selected for restoration based on bottom condition and existing oyster population.

 According to the 2014 Chesapeake Bay Agreement, Maryland will restore oysters to five tributaries by 2025.
-The first tributary selected for large-scale restoration was Harris Creek; reef construction is scheduled for completion in 2015.
+The first tributary selected for large-scale restoration was Harris Creek; reef construction was completed in 2015.
 The second and third tributaries selected for restoration are the Little Choptank and Tred Avon Rivers.
-The restoration partners are in the process of selecting the fourth and fifth tributaries.
-Dredged shell will be placed on oyster bars in the fourth and fifth tributaries to be selected for oyster restoration.
-Dredging of shell would not commence until usage and specific sites are identified, although some shell may be stockpiled for short times for later use.
+The restoration partners, primarily via the Oyster Advisory Commission, are in the process of selecting the fourth and fifth tributaries.
+Dredged shell will be planted on oyster bars in the fourth and fifth restoration tributaries if the timing of the tributaries and the beginning of shell dredging coincide.
+Dredging of shell for these tributaries would not commence until usage and specific sites are identified, although some shell may be stockpiled on land for short periods if specific locations for planting have not been established yet.
+But land-based stockpiling is not desirable due to increased costs and logistics to handle the shells multiple times.
+A land-based stockpiling location has not yet been confirmed.